 As the Bargello is criminally under-visited, you should be able to buy a ticket on the day.
 But if you want to buy a ticket in advance, here’s the official website.

 The Franciscan Santa Croce Church is the final resting place of the great and the good of Florence, including Michelangelo, Dante, Galileo, Machiavelli and Rossini.

 This 14th Century church is also famous for its fresco cycle by Giotto, one of the first Renaissance painters.
 Giotto condensed the stories from the Life of St. Francis into seven episodes, covering the walls of the church’s Bardi Chapel.

-At the time of writing this article (July 2022), the Bardi Chapel at Santa Croce is undergoing restoration and the frescoes are covered by scaffolding.
+At the time of updating this article (July 2023), the Bardi Chapel at Santa Croce is undergoing restoration and the frescoes are covered by scaffolding.